24 gone, eight remain - meet the NFL divisional round contenders

 |NFL play-offs on the BBC: Divisional round

-|Preview: Watch the NFL Show on BBC iPlayer, BBC Red Button and online
+|Preview: Watch The NFL Show on BBC iPlayer, BBC Red Button and online

 |Live coverage: Listen to commentary on BBC Radio 5 Live Sports Extra of Los Angeles Rams v Tampa Bay Buccaneers on Sunday (20:45 GMT); Follow live text and in-play clips on Saturday (21:00 GMT) and Sunday (19:30 GMT) on the BBC Sport website and app